 The bas-relief depicting different rishis are carved on the outer walls of the temples.
 The sculptural relief shown below is carved on three frames in the Shiva Temple depicts the seven great sages of ancient India known as saptarishis.
 Here are the names of these rishis from the Brihadaranyaka Upanishad:

 1. Vishwamitra 2.
 Vasistha 3.
 Jamadagni 4.
 Kashyapa 5.
 Atri 6.
 Bharadwaja.
 7. Gautama Maharishi.
-The names differ with the Puranic texts.
+The other Puranic texts have a different set of names.

 Astronomically, Saptarishis represent seven stars of the constellation of Ursa Major, commonly known as the Big Dipper.
 The legend of seven great sages exists in many ancient cultures, including the Greek, Chinese, and Egyptian cultures.